The private world of Freddie Mercury

 The two spent most of the evening talking, with Mercury eventually suggesting that Young photograph him and the rest of Queen both on stage and behind the scenes.

-"I started being invited to the video shoots, and then I got invited to do private parties for Freddie, and then I got invited to come on the road and go to places like Rio, Munich, Budapest, Ireland," Young says.
+"I started being invited to the video shoots, and then I got invited to do private parties for Freddie, and then I got invited to come on the road and go to places like Rio, Munich, Budapest, Ireland," Young said.
 "I felt like part of the band."

 Scroll through the gallery above for Young's memories from his friendship with Freddie Mercury.